MyPureCloud/developer-center-blog/source/2017-09-15-webrtc-phone-user-experience/index.html.md

 ![call controls](dial-pad.png)

-*Note: PureCloud uses our Public API for all call controls and DTMF, and reflects the state on the WebRTC connection (i.e., removing/adding an audio stream when muted/held/resumed).
+*Note: Genesys Cloud uses our Public API for all call controls and DTMF, and reflects the state on the WebRTC connection (i.e., removing/adding an audio stream when muted/held/resumed).
 This allows us to isolate control and state from audio path.
 Fortunately, this is all orthogonal to the UX, so you can implement it however works best for you.*

 Phone calls allow users to speak with low friction.
 For business users and contact center agents alike, the phone is a natural extension for communication, and the experience must be smooth.